 - Soak in a bath and watch your favorite tv show on your mobile device.

-- Write kind post its notes or a love letter to yourself.
+- Write a kind post it notes or a love letter to yourself.
 Place it where you can read them often.

 -Every weekend, I wash my bedding and that night; I take a long luxurious bath with lavender soap and shampoo.
 I exfoliate, deep condition, and treat my body with love.
 I watch my favorite show to help me take at least 30-60 minutes to pamper myself.
 The lavender helps me relax, while the hot water soothes muscle aches from a busy week.
 And slipping into a clean bed that smells fresh soothes my senses and helps me get the rest I need to promote a positive mindset.-